 The holders of the Redeemable Preferred Stock, in order of preference, are entitled to receive noncumulative dividends when and if declared by the Company's board of directors.
-The Company may not declare, pay or set aside any dividends on shares of any other class or series of capital stock of the Company unless the holders of the Redeemable Preferred Stock then outstanding shall first receive, or simultaneously receive, a dividend on each outstanding share of Redeemable Preferred Stock in an amount at least equal to the greater of (i) \$0.08 per share for Series A redeemable convertible preferred stock ("Series A preferred stock"), \$0.104 per share for Series A-1 redeemable convertible preferred stock ("Series B preferred stock"), \$0.09437 per share for Series C-1 redeemable convertible preferred stock ("Series C-2 preferred stock"), \$0.09437 per share for Series D redeemable convertible preferred stock ("Series D preferred stock"), \$0.09437 per share for Series D-1 redeemable convertible preferred stock ("Series D-1 preferred stock and Series E-2 preferred stock, \$0.40 per share for Series D-1 redeemable convertible preferred stock ("Series D-1 preferred stock"), and \$0.1088 per share for Series E-1 preferred stock, Series E-3 preferred stock and Series F preferred stock and (ii) (A) in the case of a dividend on common stock or any class or series of stock that is convertible into common stock, that dividend per share of Redeemable Preferred Stock as would equal the product of (1) the dividend payable on each share of such class or series determined, if applicable, as if all shares of such class or series had been converted into common stock and (2) the number of shares of common stock issuable upon conversion of each share of Redeemable Preferred Stock, or (B) in the case of a dividend on any class or series that is not convertible into common stock, at a rate per share of Redeemable Preferred Stock determined by (1) dividing the amount of the dividend payable on each share of such class or series of capital stock by the Original Issue Price (as defined below) of such class or series of capital stock (subject to appropriate adjustment in the event of any stock dividend, stock split, combination of or other similar recapitalization affecting such shares) and (2) multiplying such fraction by an amount equal to the Original Issue Price of each series of Redeemable Preferred Stock.
+The Company may not declare, pay or set aside any dividends on shares of any other class or series of capital stock of the Company unless the holders of the Redeemable Preferred Stock then outstanding shall first receive, or simultaneously receive, a dividend on each outstanding share of Redeemable Preferred Stock in an amount at least equal to the greater of (i) \$0.08 per share for Series A redeemable convertible preferred stock ("Series A preferred stock"), \$0.104 per share for Series A-1 redeemable convertible preferred stock ("Series A-1 preferred stock"), \$0.03251 per share for Series B redeemable convertible preferred stock ("Series B preferred stock"), \$0.09437 per share for Series C-1 redeemable convertible preferred stock ("Series C-1 preferred stock"), \$0.09437 per share for Series C-2 redeemable convertible preferred stock ("Series C-2 preferred stock"), \$0.09437 per share for Series D redeemable convertible preferred stock ("Series D preferred stock"), Series E preferred stock and Series E-2 preferred stock, \$0.40 per share for Series D-1 redeemable convertible preferred stock ("Series D-1 preferred stock"), and \$0.1088 per share for Series E-1 preferred stock, Series E-3 preferred stock and Series F preferred stock and (ii) (A) in the case of a dividend on common stock or any class or series of stock that is convertible into common stock, that dividend per share of Redeemable Preferred Stock as would equal the product of (1) the dividend payable on each share of such class or series determined, if applicable, as if all shares of such class or series had been converted into common stock and (2) the number of shares of common stock issuable upon conversion of each share of Redeemable Preferred Stock, or (B) in the case of a dividend on any class or series that is not convertible into common stock, at a rate per share of Redeemable Preferred Stock determined by (1) dividing the amount of the dividend payable on each share of such class or series of capital stock by the Original Issue Price (as defined below) of such class or series of capital stock (subject to appropriate adjustment in the event of any stock dividend, stock split, combination of or other similar recapitalization affecting such shares) and (2) multiplying such fraction by an amount equal to the Original Issue Price of each series of Redeemable Preferred Stock.
 If the Company declares, pays or sets aside, on the same date, a dividend on shares of more than one class or series of capital stock of the Company, the dividend payable to the holders of the Redeemable Preferred Stock shall be calculated based upon the dividend on the class or series of capital stock that would result in the highest Redeemable Preferred Stock dividend.
 Stockholders are not entitled to any accruing dividends.
-No dividends have been declared or paid during the years ended December 31, 2015 or 2016 or the three months ended March 31, 2016 or 2017 (unaudited).
+No dividends have been declared or paid during the years ended December 31, 2015 or 2016.